Bethel Church (Redding): Opposition to restrictions on conversion therapy

 In 2018, the church publicly opposed three bills in the California state legislature that would have restricted conversion therapy.
 The church, whose position is that "same-sex sexual behavior is unhealthful", believed the bills would restrict their ministry.
 Their opposition included a released statement, letters to legislators and encouragement of congregants to contact legislators through a sermon titled "What Would Jesus Do in a PC World?" by Kris Vallotton and tweets, also by Vallotton, that specifically addressed those that had "come out of homosexuality".
 Vallotton later retracted his sermon, but stood by his opposition.

-In April 2021 Bethel's senior associate leader - Kris Vallotton - spoke against the Equality Act with Elizabeth Woning, the co-founder of the CHANGED Movement, encouraging people to contact their senators and voice their opposition to the bill.
+In April 2021, Bethel's senior associate leader—Kris Vallotton—spoke against the Equality Act with Elizabeth Woning, the co-founder of the CHANGED Movement, encouraging people to contact their senators and voice their opposition to the bill.

 Sean Feucht for Congress

-In September 2019, Bethel worship leader Sean Feucht announced he was running for Congress as a Republican on a socially conservative platform.
+In September 2019, former Bethel worship leader Sean Feucht announced he was running for Congress as a Republican on a socially conservative platform.
 His announcement video featured a Bethel Music song with the lyrics "We won't stop singing until the whole world looks like heaven".
 He placed third in the March 3, 2020, non-partisan primary behind Democrat John Garamendi and Republican Tamika Hamilton.

-Media coverage

-There have been many articles written about Bethel and its ministry, including in Christianity Today, Buzzfeed News, The Daily Beast, The Washington Post, the Redding Record Searchlight, and Charisma magazine.
-The church and Bill Johnson have been featured in video segments by the Christian Broadcasting Network (CBN) and the Trinity Broadcasting Network (TBN).